KamilRAliyev/KamilRAliyev/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=KamilRAliyev.KamilRAliyev)

 ### Hi, I am Kamil.👋
+Tireless Software Developer with 3+ years of experience in development, testing, and maintenance of software systems.
+Providing web development with Django, automation with Python.
+Keen on details, willing to learn new technologies, and passionate about StartUPs
 ## Full Stack Python Developer :snake:
 ## A lifelong learner with a strong love to programming.

 ### About me:
-- 🔭 Currently working on Adzillah LTD and Azercell LLC.
+- 🔭 Currently working on Adzillah LTD.
-- 💎 Senior Computer Engineering student @ [Baku Engineering University][beu].
+- 💎 Software Engineering student @ [University of Tartu][ut].
 - 💬 Ask me about Python Full Stack Development
 - 💜 loving Python :snake: , JS